cloudnull/turbolift/README.rst

   * CentOS[RHEL] 6

+Known Limitations:

+  1. Turbolift does not use SLO / DLO on files larger than 5GB in size.
+If you have a file that you would like uploaded that is larger than 5GB in size you will need to chunk the file prior to uploading at this time.
+Please refer to the `SLO / DLO docs`_ for more information on Large Object storage.

 For information on Benchmarks from my own testing, please have a look here at the `benchmarks`_ file.